Object-ions/first-submission/README.md

 ## Description

-_{This project is a portfolio webpage created using HTML and CSS.
+_This project is a portfolio webpage created using HTML and CSS.
 It serves as a landing page to showcasing my programming portfolio.
-The project emphasizes building the webpage from scratch without using a template.}_
+The project emphasizes building the webpage from scratch without using a template._

 ## Setup/Installation Requirements